tm4gic/Capstone_STCK_sentiment/README.md

 The Article Search API of The New York Time was queried for articles containing the term 'tesla' 2010 (Tesla IPO year) and 2021.
 The search term returned a total of 3,220 article hits.

+1000 Elon Musk tweets were used ranging from 2015-2020

 The API returned the following information for each article:
 * URL
 * Snippet (Headline)